stla/hypergeomatrix/README.md

 We said that the hypergeometric function is defined for a real symmetric matrix or a complex Hermitian matrix $X$.
 Thus the eigenvalues of $X$ are real.
 However we do not impose this restriction in `hypergeomatrix`.
-The user can enter any list of real or complex numbers for the eigen values.
+The user can enter any list of real or complex numbers for the eigenvalues.

 ### Gaussian rational numbers

-The library to use **Gaussian rational numbers**, i.e. complex numbers with a rational real part and a rational imaginary part.
+The library allows to use **Gaussian rational numbers**, i.e. complex numbers with a rational real part and a rational imaginary part.
 The Gaussian rational number $a + ib$ is obtained with `a +: b`, e.g. `(2%3) +: (5%2)`.
 The imaginary unit usually denoted by $i$ is represented by `e(4)`: